-Malaysia's New Luxury Goods Tax: A Comprehensive Overview
+Malaysia's New Luxury Goods Tax: A Comprehensive Overview (2025 Update)

 Prepare for a major change in Malaysia’s economic landscape as the government unveils plans to implement a Luxury Goods Tax in 2024.
 This tax, an important component of the Revised Budget 2023, is positioned to change the nation’s revenue streams.

-Expected to be implemented from May 1st, 2024, the tax rates are yet to be finalized, with expectations ranging between 5% to 10%.
+The tax rates are yet to be finalized, with expectations ranging between 5% to 10%.
 The tax is anticipated to apply only to Malaysians, exempting tourists from this levy.

 Surveying countries with existing Luxury Goods Taxes provides valuable insights into the potential structure of Malaysia’s tax framework.